 2.Appoint and delegate digital payment product owners in region.
 Encourage product ownership and effectively drive and lead product innovation over time.

 3.Develop and conduct additional relevant workshops and trainings, to provide continued professional development support.

 4.Design additional awards and incentives to reward those outstanding performers, setting good example for others.

-5.Attend to and coach employees who may have performance issues or feeling demotivated and dealing with job security concerns while working remotely.
+5.Attend to and coach employees who may have performance issues or feeling demotivated and dealing with job concerns while working remotely.

 In conclusion, maintaining positive company culture while remote working is important to the business’s operational and financial viability.
 By clearly defining the culture and reinforcing it through effective communication and implementation, employees will be more engaged, connected, motivated, and recognized when working remotely.

-This pandemic has brought too many companies unprecedented challenges as well as unique opportunity to preserve and strengthen its company culture in a new way, enhancing trust and increasing productivity leading to achieving necessary shared company vision and goals.
+This pandemic has brought too many companies unprecedented challenges as well as unique opportunity to preserve and strengthen its company culture in a new way, and increasing productivity leading to achieving necessary shared company vision and goals.